SMALL CRAFT ADVISORY FOR THE VIRGIN ISLANDS

 miles.

-Synopsis: Fresh gusty winds are forecast to cause a combination of wind waves and wind swells
+Synopsis: Fresh gusty winds are causing a combination of wind waves and wind swells resulting in

-resulting in hazardous seas, especially on the Atlantic sides of the islands.
-The threat level to the life,
+hazardous seas, especially on the Atlantic sides of the islands.
+The threat level to the life, livelihood,

-livelihood, property and infrastructure of mariners is to rise to moderate with the potential for
+property and infrastructure of mariners is moderate to high with the potential for significant to

 waves and or wind swells of 7 feet or greater are occurring or imminent.